lane-willis/notes/mission-trips/professor-expectations.md

 ---

 Since CGCS mission trips are classes at Southeastern, our professors serve as the course instructor and trip leaders.
 Before a trip is approved, created, and opened, professors do initial groundwork to create a trip proposal.
 The CGCS wants all professors to have the option of developing a trip that could potentially be approved as a school trip.
 Occasionally, the CGCS will generate a trip based on a direct field request to our office and connect a professor to that requrest.
-However, our goal is for professors to develop their own trips with former students or IMB and NAMB field connections that may have.
+However, our goal is for professors to develop their own trips with former students or IMB and NAMB field connections they may have.

 ### Trip Expectations: What makes a good mission trip?

 **Context:** Southeastern partners closely with our denominational partners in field ministry.
 For this reason, we highly prioritize short-term trip options that work directly with IMB, NAMB, or state convention and association teams.
 While we may at times run a trip to serve with another partner, those trips will be the exception, not the norm.
 In addition, we love serving alongside Southeastern alumni on the field in Great Commission ministry.
-For that reason, the ideal trip is to server internationally with an IMB field team with Southeastern graduates or students or a NAMB church plant or replant with alumni involved.
+For that reason, the ideal trip is to serve internationally with an IMB field team with Southeastern graduates or students or a NAMB church plant or replant with alumni involved.

 **Type of ministry:** Southeastern mission trips can be very flexible in the strategies and work employed on the ground; however, they are still a missions elective which requires them to include a significant amount of field-based missions activity.
 In other words, a CGCS mission trip is not study tour.
 It is a ministry practicum.
-In most instances, the ideal activity involved entry and evangelism work.
+In most instances, the ideal activity involve entry and evangelism work.
 We always like to see students getting the opportunity to share the gospel cross-culturally or in various North American contexts.
 Trips can also serve missionary teams in other parts of the missionary task, such as: discipling new believers, leadership development, or healthy church formation.

 ### Before the Trip is Approved and Promoted